Golden Gate (Jerusalem)

 By the Editors of the Madain Project

-The Golden Gate, as it is called in Christian literature, also the Hebrew name of the Golden Gate is Sha'ar HaRachamim, in Arabic, it is known as Bab al-Dhahabi or Bab al-Rahmah (باب الرحمة), is the only eastern gate of the Temple Mount and one of only two that used to offer access into the city from that side.
+The Golden Gate, as it is referred to in Christian literature, and known in Hebrew as Sha'ar HaRachamim, and in Arabic as Bab al-Dhahabi or Bab al-Rahmah (باب الرحمة), is the sole eastern gate of the Temple Mount (Haram Sharif) in the Old City of Jerusalem.
+It is one of only two gates that historically provided access to the city from the eastern approach, the other being the Golden Gate’s counterpart on the southern or northern sections of the enclosure depending on historical period.

 Overview